alexhaydock/install-gentoo/README.md

 * Check whether the `-icu` USE flag is actually needed.

 ### Notes on USE flag choice
-* We might need the `-bindist` flag for GNOME because of licensing issues around elliptic curve patents in the OpenSSL ebuild Yeah... what(?)
+* We might need the `-bindist` flag for GNOME because of licensing issues around _elliptic curve patents_ in the OpenSSL ebuild.
+Yeah... what(?)
   * Anyway, see: https://packages.gentoo.org/useflags/bindist
-* The GNU EFI flag might solve an issue where systemd-boot does not work but is definitely not needed for GRUB (it's not even a valid USE flag for GRUB):
+* The GNU EFI flag might solve an issue where systemd-boot does not work (we don't need to worry about this for GRUB; it's not even a valid USE flag for GRUB):
   * https://forums.gentoo.org/viewtopic-p-8220098.html?sid=6d1708663f6bd8a6e13382d6715980c6#8220098
 * Might need `-consolekit` to avoid conflicts with systemd-logind(?)
-* We (might?) need to use `-icu` to work around a circular dependency issue for emerging grub.
-(Stops `dev-db/sqlite` using this flag).